tanmay-kapoor/stocks/out/production/ass4/DESIGN-README.md

     - `Composition` (Enum) Lists the type of compositions that can be requested by the client.
       For now, we only allow getting composition based on contents or percent weightage of stocks.
+    - `AbstractPortfolio` (Class) That implements the Portfolio interface and contains the methods that are common to both the Flexible and Inflexible portfolios.
+    - `Dca`(Class) That acts as a wrapper to all the details of the dollar cost averaging strategy and stores all information required to create a dca strategy in one place.
+    - `Performance` (Class) That is a helper class for the portfolio performance in case of the GUI.
+    - `Report` (Class)

 3. `Details` (Class) that stores the quantity and the date of purchase of a particular share.